 Courses | GIS 512

-Stacy is an Associate Professor with the Center for Geospatial Analytics, the Department of Forestry and Environmental Resources, and the Fisheries, Wildlife, and Conservation Science Program at North Carolina State University.
+Stacy is a Professor with the Center for Geospatial Analytics, the Department of Forestry and Environmental Resources, and the Fisheries, Wildlife, and Conservation Science Program at North Carolina State University.
 Stacy applies geospatial and statistical techniques to assess landscape, habitat, and ecosystem spatial problems.
 He uses remote sensing and geospatial technologies for understanding impacts of land change on aquatic systems at both regional and local scales.
 Stacy has personal and continued interests in developing opportunities to collaborate, share, and learn within and across disciplines, as well as taking these experiences outside of the academic environment and into the community.

 Bill Slocumb, MGIST